VS

 Cabin size, boot volume and payload all play a role in everyday practicality.
 Here, comfort and flexibility make the difference.

-In terms of boot space, the BMW 2 Series offers clearly more room – 390 L compared to 185 L. That’s a difference of about 205 L.
+Looking at boot space, the BMW 2 Series offers considerably more boot space – 390 L compared to 185 L. That’s a difference of about 205 L.

-When it comes to payload, BMW 2 Series hardly perceptible takes the win – 400 kg compared to 385 kg.
+When it comes to payload, the BMW 2 Series carries barely more – 400 kg compared to 385 kg.
 That’s a difference of about 15 kg.

 BMW 2 Series